Call for Papers

 Chomsky’s famous critique of corpus linguistics (Chomsky, N. 1979.
 Language and Responsibility: Based on Conversations with Mitsou Ronat.
 New York: Pantheon.
 Translated by John Viertel, p.57)

-We invite contributions discussing (early) ongoing work relevant to one or more of the topics listed above.
-Submissions should be between 6 - 8 pages in length, should follow the GIScience 2018 formatting guidelines and should be submitted in PDF format through EasyChair (link for submission: https://easychair.org/conferences/?conf=corpusingiscience201).
-All submissions will be peer-reviewed by members of the program committee and accepted papers will be included in the GIScience digital conference proceedings.
-The deadline for submissions is April 28, 2018.
-Decisions regarding acceptance will be provided to authors by May 29, 2018.
+- papers discussing (early) ongoing work relevant to one or more of the topics listed above.
+Submissions should be between 6 - 8 pages in length, should follow the GIScience 2018 formatting guidelines and should be submitted through EasyChair (link for submission: https://easychair.org/conferences/?conf=corpusingiscience201).
+All submissions will be peer-reviewed by members of the program committee; accepted papers will be presented at the workshop and included in the GIScience digital conference proceedings.
+The deadline for submissions is May 13, 2018.
+Decisions regarding acceptance will be provided to authors by June 10, 2018.

 Ben Adams (University of Canterbury)